Fitus/Zaloha2.sh/DOCUMENTATION.md

 directories are synchronized to &lt;backupDir&gt;.
 See section Following Symbolic Links for details.

-  Note: Zaloha is unable to process symbolic links which have not normalized target paths with three or more consecutive slashes (for details, see section on Handling of Weird Characters in Filenames further below).

 Zaloha does not synchronize other types of objects in &lt;sourceDir&gt; (named pipes, sockets, special devices, etc).
 These objects are considered to be part of the operating system or parts of applications, and dedicated scripts for their